 Fig. 9.
 Example of a provenance graph analysis.
 The entity is project’s stages of the development.
 Agents are employees from the development staff, with the programmer being the upper agent and the manager the lower one.

 Fig. 10.
-Same graph of Fig. 9 but using filters: working hours (a), stamina (b), and morale (c).
+Same graph of Fig. 9 but using different display features: working hours (a), stamina (b), and morale (c).

 In Fig. 10 one can see via the change from yellow to red that the programmer’s working hours per day increased.
 Since the activity in vertex 3 is red, it means the employee is doing extra hours, which increases his productivity.
 From vertices 3 to 7, his working hours remained unaltered.
 Therefore, the change from vertices 2 to 3 was mainly due the change on his daily working time.
 However, if we look at vertex 4, we can see a drop in his productivity.